 1. Know how much you need.

 Here’s one of the ways we can help, whether you decide to invest with us or not.
-Ellevest gives you a goal number for retirement, down to the dollar.
+When you make a free retirement plan with Ellevest, we recommend a goal number for retirement, down to the dollar.
 We calculate your pre-retirement salary (that’s what we project you'll earn in the year before you retire based on your salary curve), which is based on your gender and education level.
 We then target getting you to 90% of that pre-retirement income, after taxes and retirement savings.

 Beyond that, we give you a personal monthly investing goal based on what you’ve told us about yourself and how much you’ve saved so far in your existing retirement accounts.
 And that’s all before you’ve invested a dollar with us.